Homeschool for a Second Year or Go Back to School?

 I started homeschooling back when the word and idea were not widely known.
 Now that 10 percent of the U.S. population is homeschooling, I’m asked more and more by friends whether they should homeschool a second year or return to traditional schooling.

-A survey from the U.S. Census bureau tells a fascinating story about the rise of homeschooling in our nation during the past year.
+A survey from the U.S. Census Bureau tells a fascinating story about the rise of homeschooling in our nation during 2020.
 The rates of families homeschooling in the U.S. more than doubled in a single term!
 Today, it is estimated that as many as 5 million children are being homeschooled in the U.S. But as the page on that narrative is turning, we are on the edge of our seats to find out what happens next.
 Particularly when we are the main characters of that story and the plot is up to us.

 Whether you were swayed into homeschooling due to the pandemic or made the decision for a different reason, the end of the first year is an important reflection point.
 What went better than expected?
 What was the most surprising aspect about homeschooling?
 What would you do differently if you had the year to do over again?
 Did you have a hard time staying engaged?